 \section{Introduction}

-The experimental realization of borophene (a two-dimensional material made of boron atoms) has triggered a lot of interest both theoretically and experimentally because of its peculiar mechanical, electronic, and optical properties that make it attractive in a number of different areas of science and technology like for energy storage, for flexible electronics or for photonics and optoelectronic.\cite{review} However, free-standing borophene sheets were predicted to be dynamically unstable,\cite{mannix} which hinders the practical use of this material.
+The experimental realization of borophene (a two-dimensional material made of boron atoms) has triggered a great deal of interest both theoretically and experimentally due to its peculiar mechanical, electronic, and optical properties that make it attractive in a number of different areas of science and technology such as energy storage, flexible electronics or photonics and optoelectronics. \cite{review} However, free-standing borophene sheets were predicted to be dynamically unstable,\cite{mannix} which hinders the practical use of this material.
 Various methods were proposed to improve the stability of borophene such as adsorption on suitable metal substrates or surface functionalization.
 Recently, an ordered and stable heterostructure, named {\it borophane}, has been synthesized by hydrogenating borophene with atomic hydrogen.\cite{qli,hou}